 If you're planning a trip to Germany, it's likely you'll be able to visit without applying for a special visa.
-Travelers from 62 countries and territories—including the U.S., Canada, the U.K., Japan, and Mexico —are exempt from needing a visa for visiting Germany for a period of 90 days or less within a six-month period.
+Travelers from more than 50 countries and territories—including the U.S., Canada, the U.K., Japan, and Mexico —are exempt from needing a visa for visiting Germany for a period of 90 days or less within a six-month period.
 The only thing you need is a valid passport that doesn't expire for at least three months after the date you plan to return home, so if you're thinking about making a trip to Germany, now is a good time to check the expiration date of your passport.

 If your trip to Germany is part of a larger trip around Europe, the same visa rules apply to the 26 countries that make up the area known as the Schengen Area.
 You can cross borders without any international checkpoints within the Schengen Area, and the 90-day limit applies to the entire area, not each individual country.
 Countries that are a part of this agreement include Austria, Belgium, the Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, the Netherlands, Norway, Poland, Portugal, Slovakia, Slovenia, Spain, Sweden, and Switzerland.